GoogleChrome/web.dev/src/site/content/en/blog/earth-webassembly/index.md

 Chrome has strong support for WebAssembly, including multi-threading on desktop, so you can expect Earth to run smoother as a result.
 However, we look forward to Chrome adding support for dynamic memory allocation with multi-threading in WebAssembly.
 Until then, Earth may fail to start on devices with limited amounts of memory (such as 32-bit machines).

 ### Firefox
-Firefox offers good support for WebAssembly, but has disabled support for multi-threading.
-As a result, you can expect a slower experience with Earth.
-We look forward to Mozilla bringing back support for multi-threading in future versions.
+Firefox offers good support for WebAssembly, but has had disabled support for multi-threading when Earth was released.
+However support for SharedArrayBuffer was re-enabled long ago with Firefox 79, release on June 2020.
+Yet, despite the 2,5 years that have passed, Google Earth still runs in single-threaded mode on Firefox.
 On the upside, Firefox does support dynamic memory allocation.

 ### Opera
 Opera is based on Chromium just as Chrome is, along with upcoming versions of Edge.
 However, the current version of Opera only offers single-threaded support of WebAssembly.
 Earth does run in Opera, but at a somewhat degraded experience.
 Hopefully newer versions of Opera will have support for multi-threading and more robust WebAssembly support.